 Disclaimer: We are not lawyers and Smarthistory does not offer legal advice about image use.

-- Museum overreach
+- Museum overreach and the chilling effect

 In general, there are two levels of copyright to consider: